Harold White (RAF officer)

 Harold White, (23 May 1923 – 25 March 1990) was a British flying ace who served with the Royal Air Force (RAF) during the Second World War.
 He was credited with having shot down at least twelve aircraft.

 From Woking, White joined the RAF in 1940 at the age of 17.
 Once his training was completed in 1942 he was posted to No. 534 Squadron, which was a night fighter unit operating Turbinlite aircraft.
 When the squadron was disbanded in early 1943, he was posted to No. 141 Squadron, another night fighter unit.
 He spent the majority of the remainder of his wartime service with the squadron, claiming several aerial victories and being awarded the Distinguished Flying Cross three times.
-When the war ended he and his navigator Michael Allen, who he flew with for nearly three years, was serving in the Bomber Support Development Unit.
+When the war ended he and his navigator Michael Allen, who he flew with for nearly three years, were serving in the Bomber Support Development Unit.

 White opted to remain in the RAF in the postwar period and, apart from periods as commander of No. 46 Squadron and the RAF station at Buchan, served mostly in several staff and training posts until his retirement from the military in late 1977.
-An executive in civilian life, he died in 1990, aged 66.
+The chief executive officer for the Borough of Swale in civilian life, he died in 1990, aged 66.